aimeos/aimeos-docs/src/manual/service-decorators.md

 ordercheck.limit-days-pending (optional)
 : The delivery or payment option will be hidden if an order placed withing the specified number of days has a payment status "pending".
 The configuration value can be an integer or a decimal number (using a decimal point to separate the fractional part).

-Display the option only if the customer placed at least three successful orders:
+Display the option only, if the customer placed at least three successful orders:

 ```
 ordercheck.total-number-min : 3